jasnow/railroader-site/source/_posts/2012-01-26-brakeman-1-dot-2-2-released.markdown

 ### Better Rails 2 Route Handling

-Brakeman was raising an exception if a hash option to `resource` or `resources` did not match a set of known options.
+Railroader was raising an exception if a hash option to `resource` or `resources` did not match a set of known options.
 Now it will only warn instead of aborting route processing.